A dream come true: Killington founder witnesses World Cup in person

 Smith said the company he and the others founded was always a publicly traded company, and in 1996 they sold it.

-“When you’re a public company and somebody makes an offer that’s reasonable it’s something that should be entertained for the benefit of the stockholders,” he said.
-“So somebody came along and made an offer we had to give to the stockholders and sold the company in 1996.”
+“When you’re a public company and somebody makes an offer that’s reasonable, it’s something that should be entertained for the benefit of the stockholders,” he said.
+“So somebody came along and made an offer we had to give to the stockholders, and (we) sold the company in 1996.”

 Poor circulation in his hands has kept him from skiing for many years, he said.